 I’m a former park ranger, and I’ll help you plan your vacation down to the details.
 I’ve extensively explored North Cascades National Park and am here to help!
 Whether this is your first time to the park, or if you are returning after many years and would like to be reintroduced to the park, this list of 8 things is for you.

 - This park is confusing!
-What is typically referred to as North Cascades is made up of three different sections — Ross Lake National Recreation Area, Lake Chelan National Recreation Area, and North Cascades National Park.
-All three sections together are called the North Cascades National Park Complex.
+What is typically referred to as North Cascades is made up of three different sections: Ross Lake National Recreation Area, Lake Chelan National Recreation Area, and North Cascades National Park.
+Together, these three sections are called the North Cascades National Park Complex.
 The complex is surrounded by national forests, which include some of the best views ever!
 Traveling to each section will make your trip EPIC, but take a look at the park map to get your bearings before you go.

 - The park has two lodges, and they both are not accessible by road!
 To make lodging reservations or to learn more about your options, click here.